 Remember: images rich in detail that deliver a sense of place are often the most compelling and charming.
 The danger in generic imagery is that it could represent anywhere—if I could have a nice dinner or play golf anywhere, why would I travel to your town?

 Here are a few things to remember related to licensing options and restrictions for when you do choose to use stock imagery:

-- Read stock photography search tips.
+- Stock photography search tips.
 Searching, refining keywords and selecting parameters can help to eliminate images that just don’t meet your marketing needs.
-When you locate an image you like, examine the keywords found on the image details page to confirm the image is indeed located in the place you searched.
+When you locate an image you like, carefully review the keywords found on the image details page to confirm the image was indeed taken in the place you searched.
 I’m not certain how this case of mistaken identity occurred, but it made national news.
 I can only assume that the individuals purchasing the stock photo weren’t as attentive as they should have been.
 This leads me to my final point…

 - Pay attention to details in the photograph.
 Details are a dead give away that an image is stock, or worse, definitely not your destination.
 Your potential visitor could feel misled, become disengaged and quickly lose your trust if they can clearly see that one or two of the images they see are generic or know they are not authentic to your place.